Blog/Article

 Best for: HubSpot-native teams that want real-time enrichment at the point of lead capture.

-Clearbit’s primary intelligence use case is enrichment – taking an incoming form fill or CRM record and instantly populating firmographic and contact fields.
-Combined with Clearbit Reveal (IP-to-company identification), it builds a behavioral intelligence layer on your website:
+HubSpot completed its acquisition of Clearbit in December 2023 and folded the product into HubSpot as Breeze Intelligence.
+Standalone Clearbit no longer exists as an independent product or a separate purchase.
+Breeze Intelligence’s primary use case is still enrichment, taking an incoming form fill or CRM record and instantly populating firmographic and contact fields.
+Combined with its Reveal-style IP-to-company identification, it builds a behavioral intelligence layer on your website:

 • Real-time form enrichment (auto-fill company, size, industry)